Australian Citizenship Test Pass Rate & Statistics (2026)

 Key Takeaways

-- The mandatory values questions (5 out of 20, must get all correct) are the primary reason for the drop
+- The mandatory values questions (5 out of 20, must get all correct) are the primary reason a single sitting is harder to pass

-- Applicants who prepare using current materials and practise the values section specifically have much higher pass rates
+- Applicants who prepare using current materials and practise the values section specifically do far better

-- The test content comes entirely from one booklet — it is finite and learnable
+- The test content comes entirely from one booklet, so it is finite and learnable

 You may also find these guides helpful: Values Questions Guide • How to Pass First Time • What Happens If You Fail